Argentina’s senate during a vote in 2017 | Senado de Argentina. Public domain

-Two weeks pregnant at the time of her diagnosis, to protect the fetus hospital doctors denied her both an abortion and the chemotherapy she needed to survive.
-She died a few months later, after having a stillborn c-section.
+Two weeks pregnant at the time of her diagnosis, hospital doctors denied her both an abortion and the chemotherapy she needed to survive, in order to protect the foetus.
+She died a few months later, after having a stillborn C-section.

 Meanwhile, a doctoral thesis to be published later this year tracks how doctors and other professionals have been trained at Catholic universities to influence health services, judicial rulings and legislative debates.

-Postgraduate courses on ‘confessional bioethics’ are offered at the Argentinian Catholic University and Austral University, which is inspired and supported by Opus Dei, says Irrazábal, its author.
+Postgraduate courses on ‘confessional bioethics’ are offered at the Argentinian Catholic University and Austral University, which is inspired and supported by Opus Dei, says Irrazábal, author of the thesis.

-These courses, which are also offered at some secular schools, cover topics such as “the fetus as a person and unborn child” and criticisms of allegedly “abortive” intrauterine devices and emergency contraception, shel found.
+These courses, which are also offered at some secular schools, cover topics such as “the foetus as a person and unborn child” and criticisms of allegedly “abortive” intrauterine devices and emergency contraception, she found.

-Their “apparent goal,” she wrote in a previous, 2011 paper, “is to train secular professionals to be part of hospitals’ ethical committees,” which play crucial roles in deciding whether to accept or deny requests for abortion services.
+Their “apparent goal,” she wrote in a 2011 paper, “is to train secular professionals to be part of hospitals’ ethical committees”, which play a crucial role in deciding whether to accept or deny requests for abortion services.

 ‘Confessional bioethicists’ are networked and active at different levels within Argentina’s health facilities, according to Irrazábal.
 They may include nurses who ring a bell when a woman requesting an abortion arrives as well as members of ethics committees who deny requests for these procedures.